 There has always been a debate on whether jack screws should remain tight against the side of the machine case after the machine has been moved into position or to back off the screws, so they do not touch.
-To my knowledge, there are not any ‘published papers’ on the use and application of jackscrews or jacking bolts but there is some information on this in the 2nd edition of the Shaft Alignment Handbook (ISBN 0-8247-9666-7).
+To my knowledge, there are not any ‘published papers’ on the use and application of jack screws or jacking bolts but there is some information on the in the 2nd edition of the Shaft Alignment Handbook (ISBN 0-8247-9666-7 – The Shaft Alignment Handbook is now in its 3rd edition).
 Indeed, the primary purpose of jacking bolts is to position rotating machinery in the lateral (sideways) direction during the alignment process.

 Here is a situation where opposing jack screws (with a lock nut) remain tight against the machine case.
 Some machinery (usually very large ones) are held in position sideways with jackscrews pinched against a casting ‘arm’ located on the lower machine case half in the 6 o’clock position.
 On both sides of the lower casing half of the machine near the centerline of rotation, there are two casting ‘wings’ that rest on vertical supports.
 The bolts going through each of the wings don’t really pinch the machine case against the vertical supports, rather the underside of the bolt head ‘bottoms out’ against a precisely cut length of pipe or tubing that is inserted in each of the holes in each wing.
 The purpose of this is to allow for the machine case to expand thermally without distorting the machine case in the process.
 An example of this in the steel industry can be found on some steam turbine driven compressors used for the air supply to the blast furnaces.
 Both the steam turbine and compressor are mounted this way.
 This is also true in the electric generating industry where the main turbine – generator sets have a similar setup.